Persistent Memory I/O Primitives: PMem Characteristics

 To measure the latency for load operations on PMem, we use a single thread and perform loads from random locations.
 To study this effect, we prevented out-of-order execution by chaining the loads such that the address for the load in step $i$ depends on the value read in step $i-1$.
 The results are shown in \Cref{fig:latency}.

-We can observe that DRAM read latency is lower by a factor of $3$ in comparison with PMem.
-Note that this does not mean that each access to PMem is that much slower, because many applications can still benefit from the on-CPU L3 cache.
-When using PMem in memory mode, it replaces DRAM as main memory and DRAM acts as an L4 cache.
-In that case, most accesses are captured by the DRAM cache because our workload fits into this huge DRAM cache (\SI{196}{\giga\byte}) and therefore only has a small slow down of around \SI{10}{\percent}.
+We can observe that DRAM read latency is lower than PMem by a factor of $3.2$.
+Note that this does not mean that each access to PMem is that much slower, because many applications can still benefit from the regular on-CPU L3 cache.
+When PMem is used in memory mode, it replaces DRAM as main memory and DRAM acts as an L4 cache.
+In this configuration, the data size is important: When using \SI{8}{\giga\byte} (as in the other modes) the performance is similar to that of DRAM, because the DRAM cache captures all accesses.
+However, when we increase the data size to \SI{360}{\giga\byte}, the DRAM cache (around \SI{200}{\giga\byte} on the socket we use) is not hit that frequently and the performance degrades.

-To persistently store data on PMem, the data has to be written, the cache line evicted, and then an \texttt{sfence} has to be used to wait for the data to reach PMem.
+To store data persistently on PMem, the data has to be written, the cache line evicted, and then an \texttt{sfence} has to be used to wait for the data to reach PMem.
 This process is described in more detail in \Cref{sec:failure_atomicity}.
-To measure the latency for persistent store operations on PMem, we use a single thread that persistently stores data to an array of size \SI{10}{\giga\byte}.
+To measure the latency for persistent store operations on PMem, we use a single thread that persistently stores data to an array of \SI{10}{\giga\byte} in size.
 Each store is aligned to a cache line (\SI{64}{\textrm{byte}}) boundary.
 The results are shown in \Cref{fig:latency_write}.

 The four bars on the left show the results for continuously writing to the same cache line, in the middle we write cache lines sequentially, and on the right randomly.
-In each scenario, we use four different methods for flushing cache lines (from left to write: \texttt{flush}, \texttt{flushopt}, \texttt{clwb}, and streaming stores).
+In each scenario, we use four different methods for flushing cache lines (from left to right: \texttt{flush}, \texttt{flushopt}, \texttt{clwb}, and streaming stores).

-As the results show, when storing data to the same cache line over and over again, streaming stores should be preferred.
+When data is written to the same cache line, streaming stores should be preferred.
 This pattern appears in many data structures (e.g., array-like structures with a size field) or algorithms (e.g., a global counter for time-stamping) that have some kind of global variable that is often modified.
 Therefore, for efficient usage of PMem, techniques similar to the ones developed to avoid congestion in multi-threaded programming have to be applied to PMem as well.
-Our experiments suggest to use \texttt{clwb} when available.
+Among non-streaming instructions, there is no significant difference, because the Cascade Lake CPUs do not fully implement \texttt{clwb}.
+Intel has added opcode to allow software to use it, but implement it as \texttt{flush\_opt} for now.
+Therefore, streaming operations and \texttt{clwb} should be preferred over \texttt{flush} and \texttt{flush\_opt}.